MIGHTEE-HI: The direct detection of neutral hydrogen in galaxies at $z>0.25$: The search for H i galaxies

-Using the extracted 1-D spectrum for each of the objects we measured the integrated flux across the plausible H{\sc i} emission line, accounting for the synthesised beam area by scaling the flux by the ratio of the peak flux to the $10\times 10$ ~arcsec$^2$ aperture flux in the dirty beam, and assuming that the H{\sc i} emission region is unresolved at the resolution ($\sim 15$\,arcsec FWHM) of the MIGHTEE L1, robust = 0.0 spectral cube \citep[see ][ for further details]{Heywood2024}.
-To determine the signal-to-noise (SNR) of the integrated line flux we measured the integrated flux across $\sim 500$ similar-sized regions within 2~arcmin of the central source of interest, varying both the central position and the central frequency(within 10~MHz of the H{\sc i} emission line candidate).
-This method of estimating the noise accounts for the intrinsic noise variation across the mosaicked COSMOS cube, both spatially and spectrally, whilst also accounting for the correlated noise within the size of the extracted region.
+To determine the signal-to-noise (SNR) of the integrated line flux we measured the integrated flux across $\sim 500$ similar-sized regions within 2~arcmin of the central source of interest, using the same number of channels over which we determine the emission line flux, as indicated by the blue part of the spectra in Figure~\ref{fig:M0Spec}, varying both the central position and the central frequency (within 10~MHz of the H{\sc i} emission line candidate).
+This method for estimating the noise accounts for the intrinsic noise variation across the mosaicked COSMOS cube, both spatially and spectrally, whilst also accounting for the correlated noise within the size of the extracted region.
 Using these $\sim 500$ positions we measure the 16th and 84th percentiles of the flux-density histogram to determine the noise for the 3-D voxel used to extract the H{\sc i} emission line.
+As we make no a-priori assumption of Gaussianity or symmetric noise, we determine the mean of the 50th - 16th and 84th - 50th percentiles, and calculate the SNR as the emission line flux divided by this value.
 We note that the 16th and 84th percentiles are broadly similar around the median 50th percentiles, suggesting that the noise is largely Gaussian.
 To confirm this we use the Anderson-Darling test \citep{AndersonDarling} and find that the distribution is consistent with being Gaussian at $>95$ per cent confidence.
 The noise distribution around IDs 2 and 3 are marginally rejected at this level, and this is reflected in the estimate of the SNR ratio for these objects.
-We use these individual noise estimates for each source to calculate the SNR and retained all galaxies in our sample with SNR $> 4$, this resulted in a final sample of 11 H{\sc i} detected galaxies.
+We use these individual noise estimates for each source to calculate the SNR of the integrated line flux and retained all galaxies in our sample with an integrated line flux SNR $> 4$.
+This resulted in a final sample of 11 H{\sc i} detected galaxies.